Andrew-Lackie/Notes/README.md

 ## usage

 * To reach the main wiki, open vim and hit `\ww`.
-* Navigate through the wiki by using enter and backspace
+* Navigate through the wiki by using enter and backspace.
 * Run the command `:MarkdownPreview` to open the markdown file in your search engine.

 ## Topics: